Chicago Water Tower: History

-The tower, built in 1869 by architect William W. Boyington from yellowing Lemont limestone, is 182.5 feet (55 m) tall.
+The tower, built in 1869 by architect William W. Boyington who also built the Soldiers' Home, Chicago's last surviving building with a direct association to the Civil War.
+It was built from yellowing Lemont limestone, is 182.5 feet (55 m) tall.
 Inside was a 138-foot (42 m) high standpipe to hold water.
 In addition to being used for firefighting, the pressure in the pipe could be regulated to control water surges in the area.
 Together with the adjacent Chicago Avenue Pumping Station, it drew clean water from water cribs in Lake Michigan.

 The tower gained prominence after the Great Chicago Fire of 1871.
 The tower was the only public building in the burned zone to survive, and is one of just a few of the surviving structures still standing.
 A few other buildings in the burned district did survive along with the tower.

 Ironically, the pumping station stopped working during the fire.
 The roof, not made of limestone, caught fire and the pumps stopped working, stopped supplying water to fight the fire.
-“Many Chicagoans know that the Water Tower survived the fire.
+"Many Chicagoans know that the Water Tower survived the fire.
 During the blaze, the roof caught fire and collapsed into the pumps, destroying them, along with any hope that there would be enough water to stop the spread of the fire.
-But the structure itself survived.”
+But the structure itself survived."

+After the fire, the water tower temporarily stored books donated by Queen Victoria and others to replace the burnt up ones.

 In the years since the fire, the tower has become a symbol of old Chicago and of the city's recovery from the fire.
 In 1918, when Pine Street was widened, the plans were altered in order to give the Water Tower a featured location in the city.

 The tower has undergone two renovations.
 The first took place during a three-year period, 1913–1916.
 At that time many of the limestone blocks were replaced.
 The second renovation occurred in 1978.
 This renovation consisted mostly of interior changes with only minor changes made to the exterior of the building.
 In 2014, the small park the tower is sited in was named for former Chicago mayor Jane Byrne.

 The structure has not been universally admired.
 Oscar Wilde said it looked like "a castellated monstrosity with pepper boxes stuck all over it," although he did admire the arrangement and movement of the pumping machinery inside.
 The Water Tower's castle-like style inspired the design of some White Castle restaurant buildings.
 The Tower was named an American Water Landmark in 1969.
 In 2004 and 2017, the tower was featured in the finales of The Amazing Race 6 and The Amazing Race 29 respectively.

+Influences

+The stands of the White Castle slider restaurants were designed after the Chicago Water Tower (octagonal buttresses, crenelated towers, parapet wall).